-We have seen some English learners who always have headphones on and are constantly listening to some online conversation, podcasts and so on.
-In fact many people believe that if you listen to another language even though you don’t understand your listening skills will eventually improve over time, some even are a big fan of listening during their sleep.
+We have seen some English learners who are constantly listening to English conversations, podcasts, and so on.
+In fact, many people believe that their listening skills will improve over time even by listening to a language that they don't understand.

-While these methods of passive listening may or may not be helpful to your listening skills, there is no solid evidence to support this hypothesis.
-But on the other end we believe that there is a lot of waste of time in listening to English passively, one reason is that if you don’t fully pay attention to a voice your brain will filter the sound and think you are listening but you are actually not.
-Even at the seminars or in the classrooms, the attention span is short, when someone is giving a speech you only pay attention in the very beginning then your ears start to filter the sound and you start surfing into your imaginations.
+On the other hand, we believe that passive listening wastes your time.
+If you don’t pay attention to the voice, your brain will filter the sound and think you are listening, but you are actually not.
+Even in seminars or classrooms, attention spans are short; when someone gives a speech, you only pay attention for the first few minutes, then your ears begin to filter the sound and surf into imaginations.

-As a result you may think that you have listened to a podcast for 4 hours but the truth is you only listened carefully the first few minutes and only caught some words once in a while, that’s all and you wasted a few hours of your time because you were trying to multitask and your performance for every task decreased.
+As a result, you may think that you have listened to a podcast for 4 hours, but the truth is that you only listened carefully for the first few minutes and only caught some words once in a while.

 Listen carefully and take notes